miloncl/forty-jekyll-theme/data_collection.md

 <p> The Mouse-Input IL was used to familiarize ourselves with the Windows machine and help us delve
 into understanding ESRV plus SUR using XLSDK.
 We incorporated static_standard_input sample template and step by step instructions provided by the Intel team to build this input library.
-The main purpose of Mouse-Input IL is to capture the mouse (X, Y) positions in pixels, with or without noise [11].
-We control the intervals in which we collect the data.
-Furthermore, we update the Mouse-Input to also track the noise in the X and Y positions by applying a 1D Kalman predictor per dimension.
+The main purpose of Mouse-Input IL is to capture the mouse (X, Y) positions in pixels, with or without noise.
+<a href="zzreference.html">[11]</a> We control the intervals in which we collect the data.
+Furthermore, we update the Mouse-Input
+to also track the noise in the X and Y positions by applying a 1D Kalman predictor per dimension.
 </p>